nicklafferty/craftycody/content/crafts/diy-updating-our-laundry-room-door.md

 ![](/uploads/doorwithgreenpaint.jpg)

 I had never worked with stencils before and I was slightly intimidated about the size of this one.
 I started with the dark green leaf by sliding the stencil into the door gap and taping with painter's tape.
 I used a foam brush I had laying around to apply.
 Once you start, the paint itself also helps hold the stencil in place.
+I've also heard spray adhesive helps, but I was hesitant since the door paint hadn't had time to fully cure (which can take a month or more).
 The dark green went on easily and I had no trouble peeling the stencil off when I was done.

 ![](/uploads/doordarkpalmfrond.jpg)